-Spring has (finally) arrived and for many runners that means one thing and one thing only: It’s race time!
-This marathon race plan from running coach Nick Anderson from Running With Us will help you nail your race.
+For many runners, spring means one thing and one thing only: It’s race time!
+If you’re one of them, here’s a marathon race plan that will help you nail your race.

-As London Marathon is just around the corner, runners from all backgrounds share the same goal (with a slightly different angle, of course) – from those seasoned club animals chasing a PB right through to the nervous first-timer looking to get around 26.2 miles while fundraising for charity.
+Marathon runners from all backgrounds share the same goal (with a slightly different angle, of course) – from those seasoned club animals chasing a PB right through to the nervous first-timers looking to get around 26.2 miles while fundraising for charity.

 We all dream of crossing the finish line many times between now and race day.